Ravidws99/AWS-CDK/README.md

 # AWS-CDK-Cost-Saving-Lambdas

-In this project, I leveraged sophisticated AWS technologies to deploy three automated Lambda Functions that provide maintenance and cost notifications for my AWS infrastructure.
-These resources were defined and managed using the AWS Python Cloud Development Kit (CDK), enhancing the precision and efficiency of the process.
+In this project, I utilized advanced AWS technologies to orchestrate a collection of automated Lambda Functions, targeting enhanced efficiency and cost management for AWS infrastructure.
+These functions range from managing EC2 and RDS instances, overseeing EBS snapshot maintenance, and Elastic IP Management to delivering a daily cost analysis via insights from Cost Explorer.
+Harnessing the AWS Python Cloud Development Kit (CDK) has enhanced the precision and efficiency of these deployments.
+Regular automation is facilitated through Amazon EventBridge, ensuring a proactive approach to resource management.

-The first Lambda Function systematically scans the main region of my AWS account, identifying active EC2 instances.
-It then automatically stops these instances to reduce unnecessary resource consumption, thereby minimizing costs.
-To ensure consistent operation, I incorporated an Amazon EventBridge rule, triggering this Lambda Function at regular intervals.

-The second Lambda Function mirrors the first, but focuses on identifying and stopping active RDS instances my main region.
-This step further curtails unnecessary resource usage and cost.
-An Amazon EventBridge rule was also implemented to automate this process, guaranteeing routine maintenance of the RDS instances.

-The third Lambda Function provides a daily cost analysis.
-By extracting data from the Cost Explorer, it calculates the current charges accrued and emails a daily summary of my AWS balance.

-To guarantee seamless delivery and updates to these Lambda Functions, I employed CodePipeline and CodeCommit, which enabled automatic deployment of any modifications.
-This project represents a comprehensive approach to manage, control, and monitor AWS resource utilization and expenses.
+To further bolster the project's reliability and security, I incorporated tools like Snyk for Infrastructure as Code (IaC) scans, Bandit for Lambda security checks, and Pylint for maintaining code quality.
+The combination of CodePipeline and CodeCommit ensures seamless updates, reflecting any code modifications for a holistic AWS resource management and expenditure oversight.